THE GREELEY SCHOOL COMMUNITY HELPS PLANT THE NEW POLLINATOR GARDEN.

-Giving back to the community is as important to us as providing sustainable, organic and safe lawns for our clients.
+Giving back to the community is as important to us as providing sustainable, organic, and safe lawns for our clients.
 That’s why we devote time to educating children about the importance of pollinators, which often involves creating a pollinator garden!
-What better way to learn about pollinators than seeing them in action!
+What better way to learn about pollinators than by seeing them in action?

 Last spring, I saw a message on our @GreenwiseOrganic Instagram feed from Scarlett, a 10-year-old environmental steward, who had BIG plans.
 She and I wrote back and forth and had a Zoom call to discuss the pesticides being used to fight mosquitoes, how terrible that was for our pollinators, and how Greenwise shared her mission to help our pollinators thrive.